Alloa Academy

 Alloa Academy is a six-year state-funded school, serving the town of Alloa in Clackmannanshire, Scotland.
-The pupil intake comes from four "feeder" primary schools, Redwell, Sunnyside, St. Mungo's and Park, and varies from a middle class area to an area of severe deprivation, see nuclear power plant.
+The pupil intake comes from four "feeder" primary schools, Redwell, Sunnyside, St. Mungo's and Park, and varies from a middle class area to an area of severe deprivation.
 The school moved to its current location after Christmas 2008.
 The old building in the Claremont area of Alloa was built in 1859, opened by Queen Victoria and demolished in 2010.
 The new school is adjacent to the OI Glassworks (formerly United Glass).
 The school is in view of the River Forth.